Online Paging with Heterogeneous Cache Slots: Abstract

 \begin{lemma} Suppose that, while responding to a general request $t$, the algorithm is executing Step~\ref{step: raise} (that is, the loop condition in Step~\ref{step: loop condition} is satisfied).
-Then, in any solution $\solutionC$, just after $\solutionC$ has responded to request $t$, either \\ (i) $\solutionC$ has evicted some request $t'$ currently cached by the algorithm, or\\ (ii) for some slot $s\in [k]$, after the most recent specific request $\ell_t(s)$ to slot $s$ solution $\solutionC$ has incurred cost more than $\capacity[\ell_t(s)]$ for retrievals into $s$. \end{lemma} \begin{proof} If $\solutionC$ satisfies property~(i), we are done.
-So assume that it doesn't, and we will show that then property~(ii) holds.
+Then, just after $\solutionC$ has responded to request $t$, either \begin{description} \item{(i)} some request $t'$ currently cached by the algorithm is not in $\solutionC$'s cache, or \item{(ii)} for some slot $s\in [k]$, after the most recent specific request $\ell_t(s)$ to slot $s$ solution $\solutionC$ has incurred cost more than $\capacity[\ell_t(s)]$ for retrievals into $s$. \end{description} \end{lemma}

+\begin{proof} If $\solutionC$ satisfies property~(i), we are done.
+So assume that it doesn't.
+We will show that then property~(ii) holds.
 If~(i) doesn't hold then, just after responding to request $t$, in addition to the current general request $p_t$, solution $\solutionC$ caches every request $t'$ that is cached by the algorithm.
 This, together with the loop condition, implies that $\solutionC$ has at least $|B|+1 \ge |A|+1$ generally requested pages of weight at least $\half\razy\wt {p_t}$ in its cache.
 Thus one of these pages, say $p_{t'}$, is in a slot $s\notin A$.
 The choice of $p_{t'}$ and the definition of $A$ imply then that the cost of $\solutionC$ for retrievals into $s$ after time $\ell_t(s)$ is at least $\wt{p_{t'}} \ge \half\razy \wt {p_t} > \capacity[\ell_t(s)]$, so property~(ii) holds. \end{proof}